Mexico demands halt to Monaco auction of pre-Columbian artifacts

 Meanwhile, Spanish newspaper El País reported the appearance of nearly 40 more pre-Columbian artifacts of Mexican origin in an auction catalog in Germany.

 The Zemanek-Münster auction house in Germany will hold an auction of Mexican archeological artifacts, including pieces of Maya origin, with a starting price of 826,300 euros (US $965,123).
-Mexican authorities have yet to comment on the auction.
+Mexican authorities had yet to comment on that auction as of mid-day Friday.

 With reports from El País